boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ```
 Now, if we send a `PATCH` request to the `/accounts/3` endpoint (assuming we intend to update an account with an ID of 3)

-_Note: if using the X2 RESTful API Tester you will need to enter application/merge-patch+json into the 'Content Type' form field.)_:
+_Note: if using the X2 RESTful API Tester make sure `application/merge-patch+json` is present in the 'Content Type' form field.)_:

 ```shell
 $ curl -v -X PATCH -H "Content-Type: application/merge-patch+json" --data-binary @json-merge-patch-account.json http://localhost:3001/accounts/3